cloudblue/connect-javascript-sdk/docs/source/getting_started.rst

-For example to invoke the list operation for the `Product` resource:
+For example to invoke the search action for the `Product` resource:

 .. code-block:: js

-    client.products.list()
+    client.products.search()
         .then(products => { console.log(products) });

 Or if you prefer the async/await syntax:

 .. code-block:: js

-    const products = await client.products.list();
+    const products = await client.products.search();
     console.log(products);